philipmjohnson/template/essays/ten-ways-to-integrate-software-engineering-throughout-the-curriculum.md

 <figcaption style="text-align: center">JetBrains IDE revealing an ESLint error</figcaption>
 </figure>

 Good coding standards do more than improve the quality of code: they actually help novices learn the language.
-When I was first coming up to speed in Javascript, ESLint taught me a lot about best practices.
+When I learned Javascript, ESLint taught me a lot about best practices.

 **How to do it:**